-If the applicant is the only bargaining unit member performing administrative responsibilities in a department, he may submit with his application a proposal describing the manner in which his responsibilities may be assumed by other bargaining unit members.
+If the applicant is the only bargaining unit member performing administrative responsibilities in a department, they may submit with their application a proposal describing the manner in which their responsibilities may be assumed by other bargaining unit members.

 b.
 Court Leave